 2. Call logs and records that show patterns and frequency of internal, intercompany, or inter-agency meetings.
-This kind of call data can signal or reveal confidential business dealings such as mergers and acquisitions in the private sector, or could jeopardize confidential intelligence related to call participant records or meeting patterns in government or military use cases.
+This kind of call data can signal or reveal confidential business dealings, such as mergers and acquisitions in the private sector, or could jeopardize confidential intelligence related to call participant records or meeting patterns in government or military use cases.

-Without widespread or standardized policy for video conferencing, businesses and organizations must rely on the products themselves to offer appropriate security for their use case.
+Without widespread or standardized policy for video conferencing, businesses and organizations must rely on the products themselves to offer the appropriate security for their use case.
 The simple solution?
 They need to work with a trusted vendor.

 Why a trusted third-party provider should be part of your cybersecurity plan